 What concerns do unions have about constant surveillance impacting employee well-being, such as stress, anxiety, and job satisfaction?

 Unions are concerned that constant surveillance can create a stressful working environment, reducing overall job satisfaction and increasing anxiety among employees.
 These effects can be reduced with the right psychological support and morale-boosting measures.
+Recent union commentary from the Communications Workers of America highlights similar concerns around AI surveillance, transparency, and worker protections.

 Investing in cutting-edge safety technology such as Protex shows a clear commitment to employee well-being.
 It helps workers feel safer and more supported on the job without worrying about potential hazards.